alifeee/blogtest/what-is-a-third-space/what-is-a-third-space.md

 [The Great Good Place](https://en.wikipedia.org/wiki/The_Great_Good_Place_(book)) is a book I have not read, but I keep hearing about.

 [The Wikipedia page on Third Places](https://en.wikipedia.org/wiki/Third_place) has a lot of information.
-In particular, the section on "Oldenburg's characteristics" makes interesting criteria for what a third place is ("Neutral ground", "Leveller (a levelling place)", "Conversation is the main activity", [read more...](https://en.wikipedia.org/wiki/Third_place#Oldenburg's_characteristics))
+In particular, the section on "Oldenburg's characteristics" makes interesting criteria for what a third place is ("Neutral ground", "A levelling place", "Conversation is the main activity", [read more...](https://en.wikipedia.org/wiki/Third_place#Oldenburg's_characteristics))

 [Andrewism](https://www.youtube.com/@Andrewism) is a YouTuber who posts videos about solarpunk ideals and ideas for a better society.
-In particular
+In particular, he has a [video specifically about third spaces](https://youtu.be/MD_CMrCpBMc?si=0gHkONRWMC7vu652).

 ## Footnotes